 This is not just a beauty contest.
 Nominated plants must satisfy specific criteria including suitability for a wide range of climatic conditions; low-maintenance requirements; relative pest-and disease-resistance; ready availability during the year of promotion; and multiple seasons of interest.
 That’s more than just a pretty face.

-Here are the PPA’s Perennial Plants of the Year.
+Here are the PPA’s Perennial Plants of the Year for the last decade.

 2014 – Panicum virgatum ‘Northwind’ (PPOY 2014)